mtlynch/mtlynch.io/content/retrospectives/2022/06/index.md

 ### Goals for next month

 - Create a self-contained tarball for installing TinyPilot.
-- Complete a first draft of a full-length blog post about the TinyPilot website redesign.
+- Complete the first draft of a full-length blog post about the TinyPilot website redesign.
 - Increase ROAS on paid search ads to 2.0.